raulvasile04/GradingProgram/README.md

 ### Usage
 - Enter yes when asked if you want to look for a students grade
-- Enter one of the students first- and lastname
+- Enter one of the students first- and lastname "Find Students list in the "Grades" class :
-- Choose a course :
+- Choose a course , you have 7 course options + an average grade calculator in the last position
-- 1. Maths
-  2. English
-  3. Average grade
 - The program will display the requested grade in the terminal